Learn to Make High-Quality Educational Videos

 Editing 101: Working With iMovie

 This 120-minute workshop is designed to help you learn basic editing skills while becoming familiar with Apple's iMovie editing software.

 Turn your iPad into a powerful video-production studio.
-This workshop will help you learn to create simple video projects in your classroom and workplace.
-You will practice making movie trailers, "how-to" videos, simple newscasts, and you will discover tips for more effective digital storytelling .
-LEARN MORE
+Learn to create simple video projects in your workplace and classroom.
+During this workshop you will practice making how-to videos and promotional videos, and you will discover tips for more effective digital storytelling.

 Courses are single or multi-day, intensive training programs that cover a broad range of video production techniques including interviewing, storyboarding, making shot lists, framing, troubleshooting, and editing.